February 25, 2025

 ~*~

 After Hubby and I are settled on our decision to proceed with the proposed work I call our arborist, Drew, to schedule the huge task of felling Hiram.
-After Hiram is cut down, we'd need to hire someone else to have our beloved porch and deck demolished; they are in a state of disrepair.
+After Hiram is cut down, we'd need to hire someone else to have our beloved porch and deck demolished; both are in a state of disrepair, plus they need to be removed in order to get to the foundation.
 Then Jody would do his waterproofing, but he can go ahead with a new gutter system anytime.
 After the waterproofing we'd have to hire someone else to rebuild the deck and porch.

 I call Drew and relay to him what all we are looking at...